emon5369/Village-Care_Network/README.md

 - Takia Nawrin
 - Monira Akter

-Submitted as part of the Design Project - I (CSE2200) at the University of Liberal Arts Bangladesh.
+Submitted this project as part of the Design Project - I (CSE2200) course at the University of Liberal Arts Bangladesh.